cleverndbest4/cleverndbest4/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: 🐞 Bug Report
-about: Report a real defect or failure
+about: Report a real defect affecting workflows, builds, UI, or automation
-labels: 🐞 bug
+title: "[BUG] "
+labels: bug, needs-triage, workflow
+assignees: ''
 ---

+# 🐞 Bug Report

+## 🔍 Summary
+Provide a clear, concise description of the problem.

+---

+## 🧭 Affected Area
+(Select all that apply)

+- [ ] CI / GitHub Actions
+- [ ] UI / Frontend
+- [ ] Backend / API
+- [ ] Packaging / Release
+- [ ] Infrastructure
+- [ ] Security
+- [ ] Documentation

+---

-## Description
+## 📖 Description
-Clearly describe the problem and its impact.
+Describe what is happening and why it is a problem.

+---

-## Steps to Reproduce
+## 🔁 Steps to Reproduce

-1. Step one
-2. Step two
-3. Step three
+1. Push code to `main`
+2. Observe GitHub Actions workflow execution
+3. Review the failing step logs

+---

-## Expected Behavior
+## ✅ Expected Behavior
-What should happen.
+What should happen when everything works correctly?

+---

-## Actual Behavior
+## ❌ Actual Behavior
-What actually happens.
+What actually happens?

-## Environment
-- OS:
-- Runtime:
-- Workflow (if applicable):

-## Additional Context
-Logs, screenshots, or links.
+---

+## 📜 Logs / Error Output

+Paste relevant logs below: